ivotron/popper2-paper/paper.md

-Workflow languages such as CommonWL [@amstutz_common_2016] and Yadage [^yadage] allow users to specify workflows using a standard, runtime-agnistic language that can be implemented by multiple engines.
+Workflow languages such as CommonWL [@amstutz_common_2016] and Yadage [^yadage] allow users to specify workflows using a standard, runtime-agnostic language that can be implemented by an engine.
 These languages do not assume a containerized environment, although they support container-based workflows.
-Compared to the GHA language, their syntax is more complex and give users more control over execution aspects (e.g. specify scheduling policies).
+Compared to the GHA language, their syntax is more complex and they give users more control over execution aspects (e.g. specify scheduling policies).

 ### **Kubernetes-based**